Generative Engine Optimisation (GEO)

 Traditional SEO optimises a page to rank in a list of results.
 The user clicks the result, lands on the page, reads the content, and possibly converts.
 The page is the destination.

 GEO optimises a page to be retrieved by a generative system, which then synthesises an answer from one or more sources and presents that answer (with citations) inside its own interface.
-The page is no longer the destination, it is a source.
+The page is no longer the destination, it is a source for synthesised answers.

 The implications:

-• Click-through rate matters less; citation rate matters more.
+- Click-through rate matters less; citation rate matters more.
 A page cited in AI Overviews 10,000 times that earns 200 clicks is performing differently than one ranked #3 organically with the same impression volume.
-Both have value, but the value is different in kind.
+Both have value, but the value is different in kind.2 The compensating factor: LLM-referred visitors convert at twice the rate of other traffic sources, with a third fewer sessions.3

-• Passages, not pages, are the unit of retrieval.
+- Passages, not pages, are the unit of retrieval.
 AI engines extract specific passages that answer specific questions.
 A 4,000-word article rarely gets cited as a whole; one paragraph from it might.
+Microsoft confirmed in June 2026 that Web IQ, the grounding infrastructure behind ChatGPT Search and Copilot, evaluates passages against GDSAT (completeness, freshness, authority) independently of the page they sit on.4

 The patterns that correlate with citation across multiple AI surfaces (AI Overviews, Perplexity, ChatGPT Search) are consistent.